 9. At this point, your pumpkin pieces are ready to be used in your favorite recipes.
 Cook them as directed in your recipe or store them in an airtight container in the refrigerator for later use.

-See also How to cook frozen salmon fillets in air fryer
+See also How to cook lobster tail in air fryer oven

 Remember to always exercise caution when handling knives and be mindful of your fingers.
 Enjoy your freshly cut pumpkin and happy cooking!